davejacobs/letters-web/app/views/api.md

 ### E (empty check) ###

 The `e` method is meant to quickly check if an expression is empty.
-One of two methods that does not always return its receiver, `e` will raise a `Letters::EmptyError` if its receiver is empty.
-(The other such method is `n`, used for nil checking.)
+One of three methods that does not always return its receiver, `e` will raise a `Letters::EmptyError` if its receiver is empty.
+(The other methods are `k` and `n`.)
 Of course, if it is not empty, the receiver is passed through.

     [].e
     # => raises Letters::EmptyError